tf198/plodis/README.rst

 :Pub/Sub:
    Full 2.6.0 coverage except PSUBSCRIBE and PUNSUBSCRIBE
 :Transaction:
    Background implementation.
+Currently has ``lock()`` and ``unlock()`` methods available on the ``Plodis::db`` module though I'll probably make this API compatible very soon.
 :Scripting:
    Not implemented.
+Should be possible with the PHP Lua extension though...
 :Connection:
-   Not implemented.
+   Full coverage, though AUTH performs no actual authentication.
 :Server:
    Not implemented